Protectins, Resolvins and Maresins -

 Formulae of resolvin D1 and aspirin-triggered resolvins D1 and D2

-(S)-Resolvins: The highly specific stereochemistry of resolvin E1 is required for activation of a ligand-specific receptor and thence for its biological activity down to picomolar concentrations, but epimeric 18S-resolvins are produced in vivo by related biosynthetic pathways, with the first step catalysed by 15-LOX as for protectins, and these have their own distinctive biological activities.
-Similarly, the precursor 18(R)- and 18(S)-hydroxy-EPEs have been shown to have anti-inflammatory effects in vitro.
+S-Resolvins: The highly specific stereochemistry of resolvin E1 is required for activation of a ligand-specific receptor and thence to enable it to act down to picomolar concentrations, but epimeric 18S-resolvins are produced in vivo by related biosynthetic pathways, with the first step catalysed by 15-LOX as for protectins, and these induce their own distinctive responses.
+Similarly, the precursor 18R- and 18S-hydroxy-EPEs have been shown to be anti-inflammatory in vitro.

 In an alternative reaction in the absence of aspirin in human whole blood, isolated leukocytes and glial cells, 15-lipoxygenase (ALOX15) generates 17S‑hydroxy-DHA as the initial product.
 This is converted to 7S-hydroperoxy,17S-hydroxy-DHA by the action of a lipoxygenase, and thence via epoxy intermediates to resolvin (RvD1 or 7S,8R,17S‑trihydroxy-docosa-4Z,9E,11E,13Z,15E,19Z-hexaenoic acid) and epimeric resolvin D2 (RvD2 or 7S,16R,17S-trihydroxy-docosa-4Z,8E,10Z,12E,14E,19Z-hexaenoic acid), i.e., all contain a 17S‑hydroxyl group.